toledo-labs/hf-call-forwarding/README.md

 # HF Call Forwarding

-A Twilio-based call forwarding application that routes incoming calls to a sequence of phone numbers and captures voicemails when no one is available.
+A Twilio-based call forwarding application that routes incoming calls to a sequence of phone numbers (working as a mobile call center) and captures voicemails when no one is available.
+This application was built by [Toledo1](https://toledo1.com) a compound AI Browser.

 ## Overview

 This application provides an intelligent call forwarding solution using Twilio Functions.
 When a call comes in, the system will:

+1. Block high-risk spam calls using the TrueSpam add-on
-1. Try to reach a series of predefined phone numbers in sequence
+2. Try to reach a series of predefined phone numbers in sequence
-2. If a person answers, connect the call
+3. If a person answers, connect the call
-3. If no one answers after trying all numbers, record a voicemail
+4. If no one answers after trying all numbers, record a voicemail
-4. Email the voicemail recording and transcription to a specified email address
+5. Email the voicemail recording and transcription to a specified email address

 ## Features

 - **Sequential Call Forwarding**: Tries multiple numbers in order until someone answers
+- **Spam Blocking**: Integrates with TrueSpam to block high-risk spam calls
+- **Handles Concurrency**: Handles multiple simultaneous calls or high call volumne
 - **Configurable Timeouts**: Adjustable wait time before trying the next number
 - **Personalized Greeting**: Announces the name of the person being called
 - **Voicemail Recording**: Records messages when no one is available